 10 clips for $1,599 per year if you pay upfront ($359 month-to-month or $159 monthly if you commit to a year) 20 clips for $1,999 per year if paid upfront ($669 month-to-month or $199 monthly if you commit to a year)

 You can also purchase packs where you can pay for 5, 10, or 25 clips and redeem them for your future undetermined projects.
 Video pack downloads are available for 12 months from the date of purchase.

-Beyond the somewhat convoluted pricing, all subscriptions and clip packs include a standard license that covers web usage and live performance (such as corporate presentations, concerts, and musicals with an audience size limit of 500,000.
-You will need additional licensing for broadcast, theatrical releases, and streaming services such as Netflix.
+Beyond the somewhat convoluted pricing, all subscriptions and clip packs include a standard license that covers web usage and live performance (such as corporate presentations, concerts, and musicals with an audience size limit of 500,000).
+You will need additional licensing for broadcast, theatrical releases, and streaming services with films and television shows such as Netflix.

 ProVideoFactory’s stock video site offers unlimited downloads for over 150,000 clips used also by BBC, NBC, Samsung, and other big brands.
 Their HD plan includes royalty-free licenses to those clips and 10% off the ala carte premium library for $149 annually.
 Their 4K package provides a 50% off discount to their premium library plus a $300 bonus towards it for $299 per year.

 Biteable is a web-based video tool that allows you to create professional-quality videos in a matter of minutes.
 You can browse their library of over 800,000 free stock video footage clips and create a video for free.
 If you’re searching for specific types of video stock footage, you can narrow down the video stock options by keyword or even use one of the pre-made video templates to streamline the video creation process.